Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/02-editing.md

     ![This is the image alt text.](http://link.url/image.jpg)

 That's really all you need to know about markdown to get started.
-In the "Issues" tab at the top of your repo, you'll find a comment that explains markdown in some detail—feel free to read there if you feel like you need more info.
+In the "Issues" tab at the top of your repo, you'll find a comment that explains markdown in some detail—feel free to check it out.

 ### Frontmatter

 You'll see that each of the markdown pages also has some code at the top of the page.
 This is called frontmatter, and it's used by Jekyll to render the pages.
-Don't worry abou this for now, we'll learn more about what it does and how to use it in a future lesson.
-Just don't edit it, focus on editing the content.
+Don't worry about this for now, we'll learn more about what it does and how to use it in a future lesson.
+Just don't edit it, let's focus on editing the content.

 ## Tying It All Together

 On the next page, we'll be walking you through the steps of editing the front page of your project to make it about you.
 You'll be editing the markdown files in the `_index` folder.

-Don't worry if you don't want to put your actual information up.
+Don't worry if you don't want to put your actual information up online.
 It's OK to just make stuff up.
 But if you do want to create an actual portfolio, we'd recommend doing that here!

 - [ ] Create a branch, `profile-info`.
 - [ ] Edit `index_name.md`, commit.